irbull/toro/src/content/blog/2024/module-loader-deno/esm-loader-deno.md

 ## What About Two Different Versions?

-Now, what happens if two different versions of the same module are loaded?
+This is where most explanations end, and most people assume that the module will only ever be loaded once, meaning that you store resources (such as DB connections) in the modules state.
+But what happens if two different versions of the same module are loaded?

 ![Two Versions](./two-versions.png)

 In this case, these are considered two different modules and they will each be loaded separately and have their own state.
-While this may seem easy to spot in this example, imagine that `increment` is transitively included from some other modules, and you are unaware of which versions they are using.
+If the module acquired some resource such as a file handle or connection, that resource would be acquired twice.
+While this may seem easy to spot in this example, what if `increment` is transitively included from some other modules, and you are unaware of which versions they are using?

 ## What About Version Ranges